 Introduction

-An accurate state-wise assessment of excess mortality during the COVID-19 pandemic is necessary to understand which health policies were more effective at reducing mortality.
+An accurate state-wise assessment of excess mortality during the COVID-19 pandemic is necessary to understand effectiveness of health policies in reducing mortality.
 However, the numbers of reported COVID-19 deaths represent only a partial count of the total death toll from the COVID-19 pandemic.
 The number of excess COVID-19 pandemic deaths is defined as the difference between the number of deaths during the pandemic and the number of deaths that would have been expected if the pandemic had not happened.
 The expected deaths without COVID-19 are forecasted using historical data (i.e., death counts before the pandemic).
-Gaps exist between the reported and excess deaths related to the COVID-19 pandemic and we will observe how the gap decreases through time when the new tests and policies to detect COVID-19 were implemented.
+Gaps exist between the reported and excess deaths related to COVID-19 pandemic.
+This study examined how the differences between the reported and the predicted COVID-19-related deaths numbers changed over time as new testing and treatment procedures as well as new policies were implemented.

-Three different types of models were employed to forecast the expected number of deaths without COVID-19: (1) logarithmic trend with monthly dummy variables and autoregressive terms, (2) exponential smoothing, and (3) ARIMA models.
-The residuals from each of these models were utilized to fit another model using an autoregressive tensor for other causes of death.
-Additional information regarding changes in other causes of death could influence and enhance the forecast for a specific cause of death.
-For instance, if there is an increase in diabetes-related deaths in the last three months, this may affect heart disease deaths, potentially leading to either a slight decrease in deaths due to heart disease (competing risk between diseases) or a slight increase in deaths from heart disease (due to the same reason diabetes deaths have increased).
-The models will be based on only a few parameters because the amount of data available is limited; there are only 50 months of data for training the models.
-The models were run on the training set (the data from January 2015 till February 2019) and evaluated on a hold-out period before COVID-19 (March 2019 to February 2020).
-Once the best model was selected, that model will be rerun using data from January 2015 to February 2020, including the previous hold-out period so as to include the latest data in the model before the forecast.
+Three different types of models were employed in this study to forecast the expected number of deaths without COVID-19: (1) logarithmic trend with monthly dummy variables and autoregressive terms, (2) exponential smoothing, and (3) ARIMA models.
+The residuals from each of these models were utilized to fit an autoregressive tensor model for causes of death other than COVID-19.
+Information related to changes in one cause of death could influence and enhance the forecast for another cause of death.
+For instance, an increase in diabetes-related deaths in the last three months could affect heart disease deaths, potentially leading to either a decrease in deaths due to heart disease (competing risk between diseases) or a slight in deaths from heart disease (due to the same reason diabetes deaths have increased).
+The models were based on only a few parameters since the amount of data available was limited.
+Only 50 months of data was used for training the models.
+The models were run on the training set (January 2015 until February 2019) and evaluated on a hold-out period before COVID-19 (March 2019 to February 2020).
+Once the best model was selected, it was rerun using data from January 2015 to February 2020, including the previous hold-out period to include the latest data in the model before the forecast.

 Methods and Results